qBraid/qBraid/README.md

 ## Launch on qBraid

 The "Launch on qBraid" button (top) can be added to any public GitHub repository.
-Clicking on it automaically opens qBraid Lab, and performs a `git clone` of the project repo into your account's home directory.
+Clicking on it automatically opens qBraid Lab, and performs a `git clone` of the project repo into your account's home directory.
 Copy the code below, and replace `YOUR-USERNAME` and `YOUR-REPOSITORY` with your GitHub info.